>

 As Project Lead, I guided our research strategy and design vision, ensuring our work connected to both user needs and business goals.
 I also owned key contributions in research and solution design, while fostering an environment where each teammate could grow in areas they cared about.
 Very quickly, however, our research began to reveal that the problem wasn’t what it first appeared to be—setting the stage for us to rethink those original assumptions.

-BUT THEY reflected only the lens of the business, so we widened our view.
+BUT THEY reflected only the lens of the business, so we expanded our lens.

 To validate them, I developed a research plan that ensured we examined all three lenses at play: the users, the product itself, and the business.
 This framework helped me guide the team in keeping our research both actionable for stakeholders and expansive enough to show where Realist fits in the broader market.
 From there, we were able to define the real problem to tackle in the design phase.